-4-H exhibitors (individual or group) should learn the guidelines and exercise caution when using copyrighted materials.
-4-H youth are encouraged to create their own original work and illustrations so they can avoid using copyrighted and/or trademarked material. whenever possible.
-A 4-H/FFA member or group should use with caution a copyrighted and/or trademarked product or service (a brand name, label, or product).
-Copyright and trademark are legal methods used by writers, artists, corporations, and others to protect their original work.
+4-H exhibitors (individual or group) should learn the guidelines and exercise caution when using copyrighted materials whenever possible by originating their own work.
+Exhibitors should use with caution a copyrighted and/or trademarked product or service (a brand name, label, or product).
+A copyright and trademark are legal methods used by writers, artists, corporations, and others to protect their original work.
 Protected items may range from books to music, logos to computer graphics.
-Copyrighted and/or trademarked materials used in displays, demonstrations, posters, or other activities will be disqualified if the exhibitor does not request and is granted permission to use the copyrighted and/or trademarked materials and will not be displayed or receive ribbons.
-When entered at fairs, a permission letter must accompany the exhibit during judging or evaluation.
-A label "Permission to use copyrighted material has been granted" must be posted on displayed exhibits.
+Copyrighted and/or trademarked materials used in displays, demonstrations, posters, or other activities will be disqualified if the exhibitor does not request permission to use the copyrighted and/or trademarked materials and will not be displayed or receive ribbons.
 The use and inclusion of specific brand names for educational purposes do not imply endorsement or refusal by the Department of 4-H Youth Development, Kansas State University Agriculture Experiment Station and Cooperative Extension Service, or the State of Kansas.